Skip to main content

 Working with permissions

-Permissions are scoped to your tenant — granting a permission applies it across all instances of that resource in the tenant, not to a single item.
-They are organized into ten feature-area groups; the largest are Settings (admin surfaces), Studio (agent authoring), and Security (guardrails, feeds, and integrations).
+Permissions apply across all instances of a resource, not to a single item.
+They are organized into eleven feature-area groups; the largest are Settings (admin surfaces), Studio (agent authoring), and Security (guardrails, feeds, and integrations).
 Because the catalog grows with the product, use the in-product search rather than memorizing the full list.
+For a full breakdown of what each permission controls, see the Permissions Reference.

 Frequently asked questions